clj-python/libpython-clj/README.md

 #### Environments

-One very complimentary aspect of Python with respect to Clojure is it's integration with cutting edge native libraries.
+One very complimentary aspect of Python with respect to Clojure is its integration with cutting edge native libraries.
 Our support isn't perfect so some understanding of the mechanism is important to diagnose errors and issues.